Contacts and Agreement

 102 Lane Hall, (207) 786-6219

 This catalog constitutes the basic agreement between the college and its students and prospective students.
 In case of conflict between this catalog and any supplements hereto and any other written or oral statements, this catalog and its supplements shall be deemed to be the official statement.
-Between print versions of the catalog, additions such as new courses and updated deadlines and fees are published in the online version of the catalog, which is considered a supplement.
-The most current catalog is available online at bates.edu/catalog.
+Following the initial publication of this catalog at the start of the academic year, additions throughout the academic year such as new courses and updated deadlines and fees are also published in the online version of the catalog, which is considered a supplement. (bates.edu/catalog).
 The college reserves the right to change any of the statements herein by reasonable notice in any supplemental catalog or other publication specifically setting forth any such changes.

 Bates College is accredited by the New England Association of Schools and Colleges, Inc., through its Commission on Institutions of Higher Education.